Skip to content

 export const mutations = {

-// Increment the counter by a value [inc]
+// increment counter by one [inc] value

 increment(state, inc) {